 “One of my sisters has downs syndrome, she’s always supported me,” he shared with fondness.
 “I want to be able to take her to wrestling shows and bring her joy.
 That makes me happy as well.”

 “My goal is to be a young lion at Fale Dojo and the NJPW Dojo.
-I also hope to compete on Wrestle Kingdom.”
+I also hope to compete at Wrestle Kingdom.”

 “I do this all for my family,’ O’Donnell said in closing.
 “I want to support my family through professional wrestling.”